Never Ever Let Yourself Become Sleep Deprived

 What’s likely to happen to you?

-Sleeping on an airport floor due to a freak winter storm is likely to be a lot more comfortable if you have a blow-up travel pillow and a blanket.
+Sleeping on an airport floor due to a freak winter storm would be more comfortable if you have a blow-up travel pillow and a blanket.

 Budget airlines encourage you to pack economically.
 A thin, tightly folded blanket and blow-up pillow don’t have to take up much room.